ALGOMOTH47/SBRedited/README.md

-Fnaf SB Redited is a WIP project that aims to reconstut Five Nights At Freddy's:Security Breach Back into unreal editor.
+Fnaf SB Redited is a WIP project that aims to reconstut Five Nights At Freddy's:Security Breach Back into unreal editor For Modding.

 Requirments: